-Woodlands Trail is a 4.1 mile lightly trafficked loop trail located near Belle Chasse, LA that features beautiful wild flowers.
+Woodlands Trail is a 4.1 mile lightly trafficked loop trail located near Belle Chasse, Louisiana that features beautiful wild flowers.
 The trail is good for all skill levels offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash